Eliot-Roxbergh/notes_pinephone/questions_and_bugs.md

 5. ~~Watch videos in browser without lag, HW acceleration?~~ \
 **Partial answer:** I think no hw acceleration in browsers since Mali400 MP2, it only supports GLES 2.0.
 Use local players if possible, like MPV.
 Edit, I think it's not as bad as I first thought, as long as there is enough ram, 360p video (incl. livestreams) should at least kind of work (with the downside that it uses a lot of battery due to no hw acc).

-6. Record videos? _(haven't seen any app/GUI but ffmpeg should work at least)_.
-Have video calls ? _(Theoretically possible, but probably not / not fast enough?)_
+6. Record videos?
+**Partial answer:** haven't seen any app/GUI but ffmpeg should work at least.
+Yes, ffmpeg should work but it is supposedly bad quality). **I guess you can't have video calls?**
-7. How to improve GPS?
+8. How to improve GPS?
 Is GPS working or using IP geolocation (https://wiki.gnome.org/Apps/Maps/Geolocation)? \
 **Status:** I usually get 50-150m accuracy with new firmware and modem sdk.
 But not better. \
 **TODO:** see e.g. https://wiki.mobian-project.org/doku.php?id=location#setup-gpsd, https://wiki.pine64.org/wiki/PinePhone#GPS_/_GNSS, https://wiki.mobian-project.org/doku.php?id=location
 9. Is it possible to turn on wifi HW switch during runtime and connect to wifi without reboot? ...
 Unload and load the kernel module?
 Probably bad for the hw?
 Wifi killswitch doesn't work for me if I turn it off while system is running!!
-10. How to reliably listen to music, especially while not draining battery too much? ~~Playing music and pausing via lockscreen almost works (not too reliable?
+10. ~~How to reliably listen to music, especially while not draining battery too much?~~ Whatever it works OK. \
+~~Playing music and pausing via lockscreen almost works (not too reliable?
 It pauses sometimes?
 See sound issue, maybe just hw issue).~~ (For last part, use PipeWire)
-11. How does suspend work? e.g. Running cronjobs, systemd timers, checking Signal-desktop messages possible etc?
+12. How does suspend work? e.g. Running cronjobs, systemd timers, watch-dog checking Signal-desktop messages possible etc?
 (Sure it's just regular 'systemctl suspend'?)
-12. Connecting phone to external "highres" monitor (e.g. 1080p, 1440p) is so damn slow!
-Should have hw acc or no?
+13. Connecting phone to external "highres" monitor (e.g. 1080p, 1440p) is so damn slow!
+Completely unusable really.
+Should have hw acc or no? \
+**Partial answer:** there is supposedly hw acc with GTK4 but not with GTK3.
+Someone suggested that Phosh uses GTK3, so use e.g. sxmo (GTK4) to utilize hw acc in UI components.
+(But still it will probably be slow?) \

 # Apps (that have issues)